Southwestern Adventist University logo

 Key Highlights

-• Founded in 1893 as Keene Industrial Academy, boasting over a century of educational heritage.
+• Founded in 1893 as Keene Industrial Academy, offering over a century of educational heritage.

-• Serves as the hub for the largest Adventist community within the Southwestern Union (Texas, Arkansas, Oklahoma, Louisiana, New Mexico).
+• Serves as the hub for the largest Adventist community within the Southwestern Union, covering Texas, Arkansas, Oklahoma, Louisiana, and New Mexico.

 Timeline